Benwagrez/Scaling-AWS-ETL-Pipeline/README.md

 Why three deployments?
 Clouds versatility allows for flexible solutions, it also allows for many solutions.
 Solving the same use-case three different ways helps me understand the complexity of each solution, from an architect and a client perspective.
 Further I can compare the costs of each solution and production viability.
 Is there a potential solution I missed?
 Let me know and I'll look into adding it.
 ### Core Deployments
 #### Core Infrastructure
 Certain elements of the proposed architecture remain the same across each deployment.
 To increase the efficiency of switching deployment strategies and segmenting the static architecture components, these have been developed within the core infrastructure module.
+These items include: the data query Lambda, dev and prod S3 buckets, Cloudwatch cron event, and the service principal creation for 3rd party data access.
 #### ECR
 The container and lambda deployments require a dedicated container image to be developed, for those deployments, the ECR module has been created to handle the container registry and storage of the dedicated R container image.
 ### ETL Deployment Strategies